Services for Children with Special Needs in Peru

 Students are housed in double or triple room occupancy in hotels for the duration of the program.

-While in Lima, students will go on a bicycle food tour, visit a museum that houses pre-Columbian art and take a boat ride to Palomino Islands to observe a colony of approximately 8,000 sea lions.
+While in Lima, students will go on a food tour, visit a museum that houses pre-Columbian art and take a boat ride to Palomino Islands to observe a colony of approximately 8,000 sea lions.
 The group will also enjoy an evening of traditional Peruvian dancing.
-There will be a weekend excursion to Ica and Paracas where the group will visit a desert oasis with sand dunes, museum, and take a boat tour of the Ballestas Islands to see the marine fauna.
+While in Cusco, the group will go on a tour of the city and visit ancient ruins in Pisac and Machu Picchu.

 Open to KU undergraduate and graduate students.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.